 NBA Playoffs: Nets' Starting Lineup Against Celtics

-The Brooklyn Nets have a firm 2-0 lead in their series against the Boston Celtics after winning the first two games in Brooklyn.
+The Brooklyn Nets are up 3-1 in their NBA Playoff series with the Boston Celtics and can officially close the door on Boston's season on Tuesday in Game 5.

-They will look to build on their lead in their two games in Boston this weekend.

-For Game 3, their starting lineup has been announced and can be seen below from FantasyLabs NBA.
+For the game, the Nets have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Nets are 7.5-point favorites over the Celtics for Game 3, according to FanDuel.
+The Nets are 12.5-point favorites in Brooklyn over the Boston Celtics in Game 5 on Tuesday, according to FanDuel.

 Related stories on NBA basketball